 Targeted nutrients can help stabilize blood sugar, manage stress, tame inflammation, and support a healthy balance of gut bacteria.
 All these factors help repair leaky gut.
 If you have an autoimmune condition such as Hashimoto’s hypothyroidism, managing leaky gut can be a lifelong process as autoimmune flares can inflame the gut.

-Contact the Mojo Thyroid Girlfriends team for advice about a leaky gut diet and proper supplementation.
+Contact our team for advice about a leaky gut diet and proper supplementation.
 We’ll get your blood work ordered (anywhere in the US) and then we’ll determine the exact supplementation you need and for how long.